khaeru/structured-policy-data/README.rst

   - Numbers.
   - Symbols or text in specific formats or from certain lists.
   - Widely-known formats such as URLs, e-mail addresses, etc.
-  - Free text of a limited length.
+  - Free text of (un)limited length.
+  - Other structured sub-units of observation, e.g. *targets* associated with a policy, or *jurisdictions* to which it applies.

 Example